vigorousnorth/MaineCampaignFinance2018/readme.md

 As you’ve probably surmised, `b` is a vector of true/false values that’s “true” when the ReceiptAmount of the donation from the corresponding row is over $50, and otherwise false.

-And, as you may have guessed, this gives us a great way to make a subset of the just10 dataframe, showing only the donors who have given more than $50:
+And, as you may have guessed, this gives us a great way to make a subset of the `sample` dataframe, showing only the donors who have given more than $50:

 `> sample[sample$ReceiptAmount > 50,]`

-(the above is equivalent to typing `sample[b,]` – in both cases, we’re asking for the rows defined by a true/false vector inside the brackets and before the comma).
+(the above is equivalent to typing `sample[b,]` – in both cases, we’re asking for the rows defined by a boolean vector inside the brackets and before the comma).

 Using similar logic, let’s find everyone in our sample dataframe who has the first name “LINDA”:

 `> sample[sample$FirstName == 'LINDA',]`

-Challenge: How would you get all the rows from the `sample` dataframe where the ReceiptAmount is less than $10 or greater than 100?
+Challenge: How would you get all the rows from the `sample` dataframe where the `ReceiptAmount` is less than $10 or greater than $100?